A wonderful day in Bhaktapur Nepal. What places to visit and how to go

 Except for motorbikes, all motorized vehicles are banned in the city centre.
 Here you can lose yourself following the delights of your eyes and stomach.

-Walking the narrow, cobble streets the old town center in this “City of Culture “you will see elaborate Buddhist and Hindu symbols and monuments with sophisticated carvings alongside dashes of traditional pottery, wood carving, weaving, and traditional wood houses.
+Walking the narrow, cobble streets the old town center in this “City of Culture” you will find elaborate Buddhist and Hindu symbols and monuments with sophisticated carvings alongside dashes of traditional pottery, wood carving, weaving, and traditional wood houses.

 Daily Life in Bhaktapur